vivelarepublique/TamperBuilder/README.md

 - No longer need to use native JavaScript or jQuery.
 - Use TypeScript with any framework you like.

+## Core concepts

+- In most cases, we use a TamperMonkey script to modify a web page to achieve 2 functions:

+ 1. Modify or listen to the content of the web page is already there;
+ 2. Add part of the content to extend more functionality.

+- If you only need implement the first function, you only need native JavaScript code to realize the function you want.
+Of course, if you want to refer to the current project's code, its main code is in the directory `src/common/utils`.

+- But if you want to add some new functionality th the page that requires adding a lot of DOM(e.g. a little button in the corner that when you click on it opens up a new interface at the top level), it's a better choice to use a JavaScript framework to create the content.
+- The above is reason why I created this code repository.

 ## Native JS Content

 - All runtime functions are written in [TypeScript](https://github.com/microsoft/TypeScript).